HeardLibrary/digital-scholarship/computer/files-mac.md

 **Terminology tip: "directory" and "folder" mean the same thing.
 We will use the terms interchangeably.**

 In reality, the two image files are somewhere on the *hard drive* of my computer.
 The hard drive is organized in a hierarchical way, called the *directory tree*.
 A parent directory can contain a number of child directories, and those child directories can be parents of other child directories.
 From the diagram above, you can see that there is a directory many layers deep called "Desktop".
 That directory is an index that keeps track of the part of the hard drive that actually contains the two image files that I saw on my graphical desktop.
-There isn't really anything special about that directory other than that the computer is set up to display its contents in a special graphical way.
+There isn't really anything special about that directory other than that the computer is set up to display its contents in a special graphical way that looks like a "desktop".

 ## What are users?